WojciechMatuszewski/programming-notes/aws-stuff.md

 * allows you to **perform DNS lookups across DX or VPN and the other way around (bi-directional)**

 - this basically allows you to **create a hybrid cloud env.** where **some of your stuff is within VPC and some on-prem**.
 You might need to resolve DNS for some of the parts of your application to the stuff on-prem.
-Before all that you had to roll out your own dns resolver (probably within VPC) to be an intermedietarry between the AWS managed one and the one on premises.
+Before all that you had to roll out your own dns resolver (probably within VPC) to be an intermediary between the AWS managed one and the one on premises.

 * it is an **endpoint made of 1 or more ENI within a given VPC**.
 It **works for every VPC within a region (even if the VPC are not peered)**.